 Classy premium hatchback

 Despite being the least expensive model in its lineup, it still feels every bit a BMW.
-This is most evident in the interior: it’s full of plush materials smartly integrated technology.
-The boot and rear seats are a bit pokey, but the car remains a solid pick for £300 per month.
+This is most evident in the interior – it’s full of plush materials and smartly integrated technology including BMW’s easy-to-use iDrive infotainment system.
+The boot and rear seats are a bit pokey, but it remains a solid and premium pick at this price point.

 To find out more, read our full BMW 1 Series review